jg8481/robotframework-scala-remote-library/docs/index.md

 In addition to improving the exisiting features, I plan on working on the following.
 - Experiments with Gatling.io
 - Experiments with Javascript interop
-- Experiments with the Robotframework's RPA capabilities
+- Experiments with Robot Framework's RPA capabilities
   - [https://robotframework.org/#rpa](https://robotframework.org/#rpa)